-- 3. Not all elective subjects will necessarily be taught or examined in any one year.

-Depending on the availability of teaching resources, the Law Faculty may limit the number of candidates who may take a subject. - 4.
+- 2. Amend citation reference 1.3 as follows: - '34.
+Not all elective subjects courses will necessarily be taught or examined in any one year.
+Depending on the availability of teaching resources, the Law Faculty may limit the number of candidates who may take a subject course.' - 3.
+Amend citation reference 1.4-1.9 as follows: - '45.
 The assessment shall consist of (a) written examinations and (b) course assignments.
 Candidates must satisfy the examiners in the assessment associated with each component.
-Modes of assessment and submission dates will be published by one of the Directors of the M.Sc. in Taxation and distributed to all candidates in the first week of the Michaelmas Term of the academic year in which the assessment takes place. - 5.
+Modes of assessment and submission dates will be published by one of the Directors of the M.Sc. in Taxation and distributed to all candidates in the first week of the Michaelmas Term of the academic year in which the assessment takes place.
+All course assignments shall be submitted electronically.
+On submitting the assignments, candidates will also be required to submit an online declaration of authorship.
+Candidates will be contacted with details of how to submit the assignments. - 56.
 The date for notification of the electives to be offered by candidates is the first week of the Michaelmas Term of each year in which the assessments for those electives take place.
-Save in exceptional circumstances, no student may change their choice of elective at a later date. - 6.
+Save in exceptional circumstances, no student may change their choice of elective at a later date. - 67.
 Candidates for the M.Sc. may, with permission, offer a dissertation to replace two electives, which must be written in English and must not exceed 12,000 words (including notes, but excluding bibliography and tables of cases or other legal sources) on a subject to be proposed by the candidate in consultation with the supervisor, and approved by one of the Directors of the M.Sc. in Taxation.
 The dissertation shall be wholly or substantially the result of work undertaken whilst registered for the Degree of Master of Science in Taxation.
 In deciding whether to give approval, the Director of the M.Sc. in Taxation shall take into account the suitability of the subject matter and availability of appropriate supervision.
 Candidates should submit the proposed title of the dissertation and a synopsis of its scope in not more than 500 words not later than noon on Monday of Week Zero of the candidate's fourth term of study to the administrator of the M.Sc. in Taxation.
-Once the topic and supervisor have been confirme by or on behalf of a Director of the M.Sc. in Taxation, the M.Sc.
-Administrator will communicate that information to the student and Chair of the Examination Board for the Master of Science in Taxation. - 7.
-The required format for this dissertation is the common format prescribed for all law theses, which is printed in the relevant Student Handbook. - 8.
-No later than noon on Friday of the fifth week of the candidate's sixth term two typewritten copies of the dissertation must be submitted to the Examination Schools, High Street, Oxford OX1 4BG.
-The package must be clearly marked 'Dissertation for M.Sc. in Taxation'.
-In order to ensure anonymity, the dissertation must bear the candidate's examination number but not the candidate's name nor the name of the candidate's college.
-The examiners shall exclude from consideration any part of the candidate's dissertation which is not the candidate's own work or which has been submitted to satisfy the requirements of another programme, and the examiners shall have power to require the candidate to produce for their inspection the work so submitted.
+Once the topic and supervisor have been confirmed by or on behalf of a Director of the M.Sc. in Taxation, the M.Sc.
+Administrator will communicate that information to the student and Chair of the Examination Board for the Master of Science in Taxation. - 78.
+The required format for this dissertation is the common format prescribed for all law theses, which is printed in the relevant Student Handbook.